-- · Students may only return to classrooms after dismissal if accompanied by a parent. - \cdot Students may only stay after school if it is for a school-sponsored program or event for which the parents have given advanced written permission.
-In these cases, parents are responsible for their child's transportation. - \cdot Should a parent require a special request in terms of arrival or dismissal, please contact the CSA office for administrative approval.
+- · Students may only return to classrooms after dismissal with permission from CSA staff or administration, and if accompanied by a parent. - \cdot Should a parent require a special request in terms of arrival or dismissal, please contact the CSA office for administrative approval.